openleap/PyLeapMouse/README.md

 CONFIGURATION:
 1)Launch the Leap app (if not launched already) and plug in your Leap
 2)If you have not done so already, Configure your Leap screen from the Leap menu.
-3)`cd` to the directory all this stuff is in and run `python PyLeapMouse.py` (minus quotes) or just double-click PyLeapMouse.py if you have your computer configured to launch .py files.
+3)WINDOWS USERS: You must copy all required library files (.libs and .dlls) from your Leap SDK folder to the "Windows" folder.
+These files are already included for OS X users, because OS X is 64-bit only.
-4)If your OS or Python 2.7 installation (i.e. x86 vs x86_64) is not compatible with the Leap Library files included in OSX/ or Windows/, you may need to copy the library files from your Leap SDK folder into your OSX or Windows folder.
+4)`cd` to the directory all this stuff is in and run `python PyLeapMouse.py` (minus quotes) or just double-click PyLeapMouse.py if you have your computer configured to launch .py files.
 5)Launch with the --palm argument to run in palm mode (with much more accurate two-handed control).

 USAGE WITH FINGER MODE (python PyLeapMouse.py --finger) (default):